tunjid/me/readme.md

 Each navigation destination can also be informed when the app is in the background via the `isInForeground` field on `AppState`.
 It's `Mutator` can then opt to terminate it's backing flow if necessary.

-I try to keep the code at a near production quality, but this often takes a back seat to convenience and whim.
-I'm a huge proponent of dependency injection, yet the repository uses manual service location.
-Also outside data classes, virtually everything else is implemented as a function, or anonymous class just because.

-Again, the work presented here are the ideas of an immutable state and functional reactive programming zealot.
-It's far from objective, I just be doing anything tbh.
-Caveat emptor.

 ## Running